monmima/node-and-mongodb-crud-aide-memoire-by-monmima/README.md

 The other reason why I created this is I couldn't find a similar tool for learning.
 The information I was able to gather was either fragmented or too complex (trying to teach EJS, MongoDB, Node.js, Mongoose all at the same time, for instance).
 As far as I know, no one else but [Programming Mentor](http://programmingmentor.com/post/save-form-nodejs-mongodb/) has done something similar, but his material is now outdated.

-## EJS: used on exactly one page of the site/app
+## EJS: used on exactly two pages of the site/app

-There is exactly **one page** of the site/app that uses EJS.
+There is exactly **two pages** of the site/app that use EJS.

 If you don't want to learn EJS from the get-go or if you don't want to be overwhelmed as a newcomer to MongoDB and Node.js, just don't take into account this part of the code.
-Maybe you'll feel ready for it later.

 Once you feel comfortable with Node.js and MongoDB, then you'll be ready for EJS.
 EJS is a templating tool that enables you to insert data from your database into .ejs files, which are then rendered into HTML.
+To begin, I suggest to go to the ***EJS example 2: non-official documentation***.
+It's just EJS and Node.js.
+It's not even using MongoDB.

 ## The GET method